Samuel Blommaert: New Netherlands

 Because of the ongoing Polish–Swedish War (1626–1629), no grain could be exported through the city of Dantzig.
 In 1630 the price of grain remained extremely high due to increasing competition.
 Albert Burgh tried to ensure a monopoly for the City of Amsterdam in Moscovy.
-In 1631 Blommaert bought rye in Archangelsk.
+In 1631 Blommaert bought rye in Arkhangelsk.
 Isaac Coymans, his brother-in-law, moved all his furniture to Keizersgracht 139 as Coymans was in trouble for embezzlement.
 In 1631 De Geer had a disagreement with his partner Elias Trip.
 The quarrel was resolved in 1634?